V-Sekai/manuals/decisions/20230507-avatar-publishing-workflow-portability.md

 1. Import avatar in VRM0 portable avatar format.
 2. Install Silent's shader 1.11.
 3. Convert VRM to compatible platform's internal format.
-Avoid merging meshes.
+  a.
+Avoid "Combine Mesh" option.
   a.
 The Cutout Rendering Mode matches VRM's usual transparency usage.
 4. Swap the mtoon material for Silent's shader's crosstone material.
 Fire doesn't use the light-ramp shader.
 5. Export as a compatible platform package bundle.